If you own a lighting fixture, this page is for you!

 If you have house pets, take just a few minutes and run your hand along the cords of your lamps to check for rough spots.

-While your at it, check the plugs very carefully, especially if they are behind furniture!
+While you're at it, check the plugs very carefully, especially if they are behind furniture!

 There is a reason

 They are without a doubt the most dangerous lamps made today, and they have been banned in many public settings.

 These pictures show just how hot halogen bulbs can burn; easily hot enough to melt aluminum, and in the case of the top right picture, hot enough to melt its own glass!

 The only advice we offer about halogen lamps is to dispose of them.